-Policy reference Policy Preliminary HRA Screening outcome Total 2,020 South East Vale Sub-Area Settlement / Parish Settlement Type Site Name Number of Dwellings Grove Local Service Centre North West Grove 400 d Harwell Campus Larger Village e Harwell Campus 1,000 Total 1,400 subject to appropriate inf homes is expected to be c The allocation at North subject to appropriate inf homes is expected to be d Harwell Campus has su delivered after 2031.
-West Grove has the c frastructure improveme delivered after 2031. ervices and facilities er apacity to deliver consid ents.
-Housing which is in quivalent to a Larger Villa erably more housing, addition to the 400 age.
-Core Policy 8b - Dalton Barracks Comprehensive Development Framework framework.
-The new housing allocat following 'Garden Village accessible development community incorporating providing local opportuni way and footpath connect at Dalton Barracks will be guided by a comprehensive development bocated at Dalton Barracks will be provided to an exemplar standard and lage' principles to ensure the potential for highly sustainable and eent is fully realised.
-The new settlement will form a mixed-use ting on-site services and facilities, including new schools, a local centre, tunities for employment and ensuring excellent public transport, cycle mections to Oxford and Abingdon-on-Thames.
-This development will ordance with Core Policies 8a and 8b and the Development Template A .
-Dalton Barracks lies in close proximity (1km) to Cothill Fen SAC.The SAC is vulnerable to effects of recreational pressure that could arise from new development at this location alone, and also when considered in combination with development elsewhere within the Vale.However, the policy does state that: The site is removed from site area, however, conta and any development on area will include a substa should be planned for as Proposals for developme ains a large area of lar this area will be limite antial Country Park, loo part of the compreher nd that will remain within the d to Green Belt-compati cated on the western sid nsive development frame the Oxford Green Belt ble development.
-This e of the site that ework.
-The Council will continue to work withNatural England and other relevant stakeholders to prepare a comprehensive development framework for the site; the development is in accordance with and makes the necessary contributions to a comprehensive
+Policy reference Policy Preliminary HRA Screening outcome Total 2,020 South East Vale Sub- Area Settlement / Parish Settlement Type Site Name Number of Dwellings Grove Local Service Centre North West Grove 400 d Harwell Campus Larger Village e Harwell Campus 1,000 Total 1,400 Total 1,400 b The allocation at Dalton Barracks has the capacity to deliver considerably more housing, subject to appropriate infrastructure improvements.
+Housing which is in addition to the 1,20 homes is expected to be delivered after 2031. c The allocation at North West Grove has the capacity to deliver considerably more housing subject to appropriate infrastructure improvements.
+Housing which is in addition to the 400 homes is expected to be delivered after 2031. d Harwell Campus has services and facilities equivalent to a Larger Village. erably more housing, addition to the 400 age.
+Core Policy 8b - Dalton Barracks Comprehensive Development Framework prehensive Dalton Barracks lies in close proximity (1km) to Cothill Fen SAC.
+The SAC is vulnerable to effects of recreational pressure that could arise from new development at this location alone, and also when considered in combination with development elsewhere within the Vale.
+However, the policy does state that: The site is removed from the Oxford Green Belt in accordance with Core Policy 13a .
+The site area, however, contains a large area of land that will remain within the Oxford Green Belt and any development on this area will be limited to Green Belt-compatible development.
+This area will include a substantial Country Park, located on the western side of the site that should be planned for as part of the comprehensive development framework.
+Proposals for development at Dalton Barracks must demonstrate how they contribute The Council will continue to work withNatural England and other relevant stakeholders to prepare a comprehensive development framework for the site; the development is in accordance with and makes the necessary contributions to a comprehensive